Skip to content

 You’ll always see the estimated wait time before redeeming.
 Assets continue earning yield during the redemption period.

 A vault token is an ERC-20 token you receive when depositing into a Nest vault.
 Its value increases over time as the vault earns yield.
-You can:

 • Hold it to passively earn